Languages and frameworks: style sheets

 Show color icons in the gutter

 By default, JetBrains Rider displays color icons in the gutter.
 If they are for some reason hidden, you can return them at any time.

 In the Common area, select the Color preview checkbox.

 Viewing the styles applied to a tag

-For HTML, XHTML files, JetBrains Rider suggests a way to explore all styles applied to an arbitrary tag.
+In HTML and XHTML files, JetBrains Rider can show you all the styles applied to an arbitrary tag.